Sisonke National Coordinator

 Sisonke Finance Officer

 Sampras Noel Kaweesi was born and bred in Uganda and has been living Cape Town South Africa since 2009.
-Holds a Diploma in Development Studies, a Bachelor in Accounting Sciences in Financial Accounting with UNISA and currently completing his professional modules in Accounting with the Association of Chartered Certified Accountants (ACCA).
-He is a strong human rights fighter for the marginalized community especially the LGBTQI and sex workers.
-He has been working in Non Profit Sector for more than 7 years, dedicating four years to SWEAT and concentrating on SISONKE for one year and eight months as the Finance Officer.
+He holds a Diploma in Development Studies, a Bachelor in Accounting Sciences in Financial Accounting with UNISA, a registered and certified Chartered Accountant, he is a strong human rights fighter for the marginalized community especially the LGBTQI and sex workers.
+Sampras has been working in Non Profit Sector for more than 7 years, dedicating four years to SWEAT as a Finance Officer.

-He has had a strong passion for community development and implementation of community upliftment programs and projects, a strong advocate of social justice, a strong believer in the power of knowledge especially in the context of an individual and societal development as a whole.
+He has had a strong passion for community development and implementation of community growth programs and projects.
+A strong advocate of social justice; a strong believer in the power of knowledge, especially in the context of an individual and societal development as a whole Sampras serves as a board secretary of a non-profit organization (Pakhama) operating from Gugulethu and Langa, Cape Town feeding the underprivileged and develops survival skills to the youth, enabling them improve their livelihoods.

 Provincial Coordinator, North West

-Nthabiseng Kgomo was born in 1984 at Soweto’s Zola township and attended Ethuteng Primary School and high schooling at Mphezulu High School in Limpopo’s Groblersdal.
+Nthabiseng Kgomo hails from Zola in Soweto attended Ethuteng Primary School and Mphezulu High School in Limpopo’s Groblersdal.

-A people’s person, Nthabiseng has also worked as a Youth Counsellor for Wits Reproductive Health & HIV Institute (Wits RHI).
+A people’s person, Nthabiseng has also worked as a Youth Counsellor for Wits Reproductive Health and HIV Institute (Wits RHI).

 She joined Sisonke, North West in July 2016 as Provincial Coordinator.